mcampora/sm-cli/README.md

 # SageMaker Unified Studio CLI

 A command-line interface (CLI) tool to simplify the creation and management of AWS resources.
+You can create a data mesh with a central governance account and 3 development accounts (dev, test, prod).
+The templates provided as example illustrate how to manage the lifecycle of a given pipeline.
+- You have to create one project in dev, one in test and one in prod, alkl sharing the same repo,
+- You start crafting a workflow in dev,
+- When you are ready to test it, you merge the dev branch in the test branch,
+- A Github workflow redeploy and execute the workflow in test,
+- It checks the result, if everything is ok it merges the test branch in the prod branch.
+- A second GitHub workflow redeploy and execute the workflow in prod.

 ## Features